The best secrets are hidden in the most unlikely places and HBO Max is no different.

 If you’re drawn to comedy and satire, now’s your time:

-2 BROKE GIRLS: Set in Williamsburg, New York’s Brooklyn borough, this classic (yet unpublished) comedy series chronicles the lives of two twenty-something waitresses who work together in a restaurant to fulfill their dream of opening a cupcake business. .
+- 2 BROKE GIRLS: Set in Williamsburg, New York’s Brooklyn borough, this classic (yet unpublished) comedy series chronicles the lives of two twenty-something waitresses who work together in a restaurant to fulfill their dream of opening a restaurant. cupcake business.

 Similar titles: SIX FEET UNDER and MOM.